vinay10949/planning_agent/README.md

 # 🧠 Planning Agent (LangGraph + LM Studio + LangFuse)

-A production-ready Plan-and-Execute agent architecture based on the foundational Chapter 5 design.
+A production-ready Plan-and-Execute agent architecture.
 The agent breaks down complex objectives into a step-by-step plan, executes each step using a **Tool-Calling ReAct Agent**, evaluates progress, and re-plans if necessary.

 100% Free and Local.
 Uses LM Studio for LLM inference and LangFuse for Observability/Evals.